ThomasVillemin/star-proof/README.md

 # star-proof

-Monte Carlo simulations using star-engine code.
+Monte Carlo simulations using the star-engine code from Méso Star.

 ## Prerequesites